Farah Al-Hashem: Career

 In 2013, while working as a diplomatic advisor for Kuwait Mission to the UN in New York, she made her first critically acclaimed short film 7 hours, which toured over 31 cities around the world as part of its award as "Best Arab Short Film" at the European Film Festival in Paris, 2014 for the Arab Category.
 The film was awarded twice more at the Santa Monica Film Festival in California with the "Best Acting" and "Best Screenplay" awards.

 ALHashim has established her own film house, VioletSkye Films, in 2014 in Beirut.
 The company is registered in Lebanon as a production company dedicated only in creating content for web and cinema and she gives film courses remotely with CAP in Kuwait.

 The official Avant Premiere of Breakfast in Beirut was held in 2015 at the Metropolis Sofil Theater in Beirut while the official international premiere was in Paris at Le Brady Cinema in April 2016.
 Breakfast in Beirut received an honorary recognition by the municipality of Treviso, Italy and in collaboration with the Gallery "Made In" Venice, Italy as they decided to name their art festival “Breakfast in Beirut Art Festival" in honor the film and ALHashem.
 She also released unedited footage, behind the scenes of the film under a web-series on YouTube entitled "Beirut Secrets" that follows the life of the filmmaker while living in Beirut.
 Breakfast in Beirut was banned at the Kuwait Film Festival.

 In 2018, ALHashim released her second feature film "Ces Petits Riens", which tours International festivals during the fall of 2017 and she also released Women of Kuwait.

 ALHashem started her doctoral thesis at Jean Moulin University in Lyon on the films of Borhan Alaouie.
-She is set to shoot a documentary about Borhan Alaouie in Beirut and is set to be released in 2022.
+She started shooting a documentary about Lebanese director Borhan Alaouie in Beirut which premiered in 2022.

 In 2022 ALHashem released award-winning film "Beirut Borhan" which received the best film award in Jerusalem international film festival in Palestinian Territories.
 The film toured 8 countries in the Arab world and was named by ALJazeera documentary a "powerful film of 2022".
 ALHashem continuous to push boundaries in cinema and has created a wave of filmmakers who are copying ALHashem's style of filmmaking that is mixing fiction and documentary in a form of a personal narration.